We may earn money or products from the companies mentioned in this post.

 What to buy a tiny traveler for Christmas

 So what did we get our little traveling baby for her first Christmas?
+While there are numerous travel gifts for kids on the market, we opted for just one or two small gifts.

 Well, first, she got a push toy, since we are still working on that whole learning to walk thing.
 And then she got a map of the world floor puzzle.
 At this age, she will probably just chew on the foam pieces and likely lose a couple.
 In fact, we spent a good thirty minutes this morning looking for a piece of Antarctica that broke off and somehow made its way into the dog’s water bowl.
 (It kind of looked like Antarctica was melting… Dang, global warming.)
 But hopefully, this gift will help Avery learn about the world and foster a global mentality at a very early age.